-Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+Fair value is defined as the exchange price that would be received for to sell an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 When the Company has certain financial assets and liabilities recorded at fair value, principally cash equivalents and short- and long-term marketable securities, they are classified as Level 1, 2 or 3 within the fair value hierarchy.
-Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at the reporting date.
-Fair values determined by Level 2 inputs utilize data points other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Fair values determined by Level 1 inputs utilize quoted valuations are based upon the market prices (unadjusted) for such investments that are readily available in active markets and Level 2 valuations are based upon the available quoted prices for similar assets in active markets (or identical assets or liabilities that the Company can access at the reporting date.
+Fair values determined by Level 2 inputs utilize data points other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. in an inactive market).
 Fair values determined by Level 3 inputs are based on unobservable data points for the asset or liability.